Germany goes to EU with accusation of Fiat emissions cheating

 During their investigations, the KBA found that a very wide range of temperatures was used by carmakers for thermal windows.

-(Reporting by Gernot Heller and Barbara Lewis; Writing by Michael Nienaber and Edward Taylor; Editing by Maria Sheahan and David Goodman)
+Reporting by Gernot Heller and Barbara Lewis; Additional reporting by Giuseppe Fonte; Writing by Michael Nienaber, Edward Taylor and Isla Binnie; Editing by Maria Sheahan and David Goodman